 How to increase employee engagement in the workplace?
 It’s always been a complex question.
-But now it has become even more complicated with the sudden increase in remote working.
+But now, with the rise of hybrid working patterns and an increasingly dispersed workforce, it has become even more complicated.
 Now you no longer have staff in a central location, easy to access and easy to communicate with.
-Now you have staff scattered across the country, working from kitchens, bedrooms and living rooms.
-They no longer have access to the team environment, hands-on management, and in-house IT support.
-Employee engagement becomes even more crucial than ever.
+Now you have staff scattered across the country, working from home, on the move and in the office.
+In fact, it’s rare to have an entire team in one place at the same time.
+These mobile employees no longer have constant access to the team environment, hands-on management, and in-house IT support.
+Employee engagement has become even more crucial than ever.

-So how can we increase job satisfaction and improve employee engagement in these exceptional circumstances?
+So how can we increase job satisfaction and improve employee engagement in these new and challenging circumstances?
 The answer remains the same as it has always been.
 With good internal communication.
 Communication lies at the heart of every employee engagement strategy.
-Whether your employees are on the road, working from their spare bedroom or based at head office, you need to keep the communication channels flowing smoothly and effectively.
+Whether your employees are on the road, working from home or based at head office, you need to keep the communication channels flowing smoothly and effectively.

-In this blog, we take a look at the key internal communication tools which will act as powerful drivers of employee engagement.
+In this blog, we look at the critical internal communication tools that will act as powerful drivers of employee engagement.
 We explore how these tools should be implemented to increase employee productivity and employee engagement.
-You’ll find, once you start employing strategies to increase employee engagement, your remote workers will no longer be a disconnected entity, but part of a motivated and united team once again.
+Once you start employing strategies to increase employee engagement, you'll find that your hybrid workforce will no longer be a disconnected entity.
+They’ll be a motivated and united team once again.

-Gartner research suggests that 88% of organisations are now encouraging or requiring employees to work from home.
-When you’re exploring how to increase employee engagement for remote workers, it’s important to understand their situation in full.
-There are four main reasons why employees working away from the office are not feeling engaged at work:
+When exploring how to increase employee engagement for remote and hybrid workers, it’s essential to understand their situation fully.
+There are four main reasons why employees working away from the office will need a boost in employee engagement and motivation:

 - Lack of social connection